rodriguestiago0/actual_task/README.md

 ### Create a transaction that deducts your payment mortgage
 To configure the correct interest rate is the % multiple by 1000

+### Sync ghostfolio account with Actual Budget account
+Create a new transaction to keep ghostfolio account balance and actual account balance in sync

 ## Setup

 -   Clone this repo!